nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example:
 * `find n/John`
     * Displays the particulars of the students whose names include John.
-    * If no name matches John, then the user will be given a message saying no student found under this name.
 * `find i/AXXXXXXXR`
     * Displays the particulars of the student with student ID AXXXXXXXR.
-    * If the student ID is of the wrong format (incorrect number of characters, or starts with a number, ends with a number), an error will be displayed.
-    * If no student is found with the student ID, then a message saying no student found will be displayed.

 ### Checking all the tasks that a particular student have: `task`